grommet/grommet/src/js/components/MaskedInput/README.md

 **text.medium**

-The size of the text for the maskedInput.
+The size of the text for MaskedInput..
 Expects `string`.

 Defaults to